Crime gangs smuggling millions of pounds from UK to Albania each year – NCA - NewsBreak

 There are even suggestions Albanians are being coached while in their home country on what to say and do if they are detained in the UK.

-It comes as Albania’s Prime Minister Edi Rama accused Britain of carrying out a “calculated attack” on his country by blaming it for the rise in Channel crossings and reiterated claims it is being used as a scapegoat for failed immigration policies.

-More than 42,000 migrants have arrived so far this year after crossing the Channel, compared with around 28,500 last yar.

-Albanians are now the biggest single nationality making this journey, with 12,000 making the journey so far this year, of which 10,000 are single, adult men.
-This is compared with 50 in 2020, Home Office officials told MPs last month.
+Albanians are now the biggest single nationality arriving in the UK by crossing the Channel, with 12,000 making the journey so far this year, of which 10,000 are single, adult men.
+This is compared to 50 in 2020, Home Office officials told MPs last month.

+The estimates are that hundreds of millions of pounds UK sterling is leaving the UK and ending up in AlbaniaNCA

-Speaking to reporters on Tuesday, senior NCA intelligence manager Ged McCann said Albanian gangs – which he described as “reliable” and “disciplined” – are “effectively bringing in the labour force for the cannabis grows”, adding: “Many individuals that are arrested in cannabis grows arrived in the country a matter of days before on small boats.”
+Speaking to reporters on Tuesday, senior NCA intelligence manager Ged McCann said Albanians gangs – which he described as “reliable” and “disciplined” – are “effectively bringing in the labour force for the cannabis groves,” adding: “Many individuals that are arrested in cannabis groves arrived in the country a matter of days before on small boats.”

 Cash is “king” in the Balkan state, where many people do not have a bank account and there is little use of credit cards, fellow intelligence manager Steve Brocklesby said.

-The estimates are that hundreds of millions of pounds UK sterling is leaving the UK and ending up in Albania

 “Albanian OCGs (organised crime groups) in the UK, their main objective when they make money is to get it out of the country as soon as possible.
 So, they will smuggle it out of the UK into Albania in whatever form it comes.
-The estimates are that hundreds of millions of pounds UK sterling is leaving the UK and ending up in Albania, where it then gets semi-legitimised either into the banking system or to pay for construction work.”
+The estimates are that hundreds of millions of pounds UK sterling is leaving the UK and ending up in Albania.”

 The amount of criminal cash leaving the UK has risen “exponentially” over the last four or five years, at an increase of roughly 20%, he said.

-Other ways of moving the money include changing it into euros, he said, adding: “We can expect I think to see an increasing use of crypto and other less regulated investments in the UK, as well as direct investments into the UK, in the coming years.”

-Mr Brocklesby said: “We do know, anecdotally, speaking to police forces around the country, that if an Albanian illegal migrant is arrested in a cannabis grow, then often the first thing they do is claim to be a victim of trafficking.
+Mr Brocklesby added: “We do know, anecdotally, speaking to police forces around the country, that if an Albanian illegal migrant is arrested in a cannabis grove, then often the first thing they do is claim to be a victim of trafficking.

 “That is very different to most other users of the national referral mechanism (the process for identifying victims of modern slavery).
 It is, in many ways, blatant manipulation and it is something we believe from Albania is instilled in them before they actually arrive in the UK.”